The 4 most Common and Effective Techniques for Time Management

 Let’s see the tasks in every quadrant:

 - Q1, Top Left Box: urgent and important.
 This category includes all the projects that are part of your strategy and are to be implemented within a certain deadline.
 Urgent calls to key account clients etc. In other words, these are to-do-right-away projects.

 - Q2, Top Right Box: important but not as urgent.
 Here you will find planned tasks.
 It is a box of great importance, since here are all the long-term decisions you will have to make and your guide to managing your time better in the future.

 - Q3, Bottom Left Box: not important but urgent tasks.
-Interruptions, daily work bombs etc. These usually have to be dealt with first, before you focus again on your Q1 box.
+Interruptions, daily work bombs, etc. You will have to deal with these tasks first before you focus again on your Q1 box.

 - Q4, Bottom Right Box: not important, not urgent issues.
 Well, these projects are probably boring or dull duties for you.
 Delegate or cancel them altogether, if possible!

 This is one of the most effective time management strategies because, after the categorization of your tasks, it is easier to plan your day or even week ahead.
 There is another plus in using this method.
 Since you get to categorize your own projects, you get to realize what is important for you or not, and relieve yourself from stressing out for unimportant details!

 3. The Getting Things Done Technique (GTD)

 This is among the most widely used and effective time management strategies.
 You might actually have been using this method already without even realizing it!
 Let’s see how you can improve your time management following the 5 steps of this simple system.
 It is actually an analysis of your usual to-do list.
 This time management technique lies in our reaction to big and seemingly difficult projects, in comparison to small and easier tasks.
 Let’s break it down:

 - Collect all the task you have to do

 - Clarify them.
 Are they doable?
 What is every task’s deadline and effort required?

-- Organise them.
+- Organize them.
 Put them in place in a way that matches your time and productivity